 After her studies, Margriet started filming and editing for non-governmental organisations, social movements and research institutes.
 Throughout the years Margriet facilitated many participatory video and video-activism workshops in the Netherlands, Brazil and Ivory Coast.
 During the ebola outbreak in Sierra Leone she co-developed with a Sierra Leonean ngo an application for a tablet-based digital farmer field school on cocoa certification.

 In her free time, she loves to play and do outdoor sports with her three children.
+She is actively and practically involved in developing a small food forest in the Netherlands and an active member of Toekomstboeren, the Dutch member of La Via Campesina.
 Margriet finds inspiritation in the pedagogy of alternation: “If the structure does not permit dialogue, the structure must be changed” (Paulo Freire).